Asthma – Definition

 In some patients, generally, those not controlled with previous treatments.
 So there may be an indication.

-Some alternative therapies such as hypnosis, chiropractic, acupuncture, and yoga are used in these patients.
+Some other therapies, such as hypnosis, chiropractic, acupuncture, and yoga, are used in this affected role.
 However, none of them are effective in scientifically correct studies.

 Treatment of a Severe Acute Flare of Asthma